Lakemonsters2635/training/ArmPositionTutorial.md

 # Arm Position Tutorial

 ### Overview
+Make sure you type everything **manually** it builds memory better than copy and pasting simple statements that you will eventually be burned into your memory when you type it.
-Steps for making an arm that can go to a any given position using PID
+Steps for making an arm that can go to a any given position using PID.
 * Start the Arm Constants
 * Make a subsystem for the arm motors
 * Create a MoveArmToPoseCommand